-Step 1: At the rectifier shelf, switch the battery breaker to OFF.

-Step 2: Remove the battery compartment door.
-See Operating Cabinet Doors for instructions.

-Step 3: To remove an old battery string:
+- Step 1: At the rectifier shelf, switch the battery breaker to OFF. - Step 2: Remove the battery compartment door.
+See Operating Cabinet Doors for instructions. - Step 3: To remove an old battery string: - a.

-- a.
 Disconnect the battery power cables from the power supply terminals. - b.
-Slide the batteries out of the battery compartment. - $\boldsymbol{c}.$ Remove the protective covers from the battery terminals. - d.
+Slide the batteries out of the battery compartment. - c.
+Remove the protective covers from the battery terminals. - d.
 Remove the red and black battery power cables from the terminals at each end of the string. - e.
-Remove the jumper straps from between the terminals of the batteries in the string. - Step 4: Install the new batteries into the battery tray.
-See Installing Batteries for instructions. - Step 5: Re-install the seismic protection bracket, if present. - Step 6: Replace the battery compartment door and switch the battery breaker to ON.
+Remove the jumper straps from between the terminals of the batteries in the string. - Step 4: Install the new batteries into the battery compartment.
+See Installing Batteries for instructions. - Step 5: Replace the battery compartment door and switch the battery breaker to ON.